evisp/java-oop-course/docs/01-fundamentals/index.md

 # Foundations Overview

 Build the core concepts that power object-oriented programming.
-Clear explanations, practical examples, and exercises that establish the foundation for everything that follows.
+Clear explanations, practical examples, and exercises that establish the foundation for everything that follows

 ![Foundations](https://i.imgur.com/9sF1LSk.jpeg)